-Medicare Advantage and Medicare Supplement Plans don't work together; we don't recommend that you try to sign up for both.
-In fact, you cannot be sold and use a Medigap plan if you join Medicare Advantage.
+Medicare Advantage and Medicare Supplement plans don't work together; we don't recommend that you try to sign up for both.
+In fact, you cannot be sold and use a Medigap plan if you enroll in a Medicare Advantage plan.

 Here's a chart that compares these two types of insurance (both sold by private companies).